asos-oliverfrost/spark-poc/README.md

      1. Use this folder path on DBFS ("dbfs://FileStore/tables/) to upload the input data.

-     2. Create folders and Upload input files eg: "/FileStore/tables/asos_data/movies/20220306/movies.csv"
+     2. Create folders and Upload input files.
+        eg: "/FileStore/tables/asos_data/movies/20220306/movies.csv"

    ##### * Import Notebooks on Databricks Workspace.

       1. Import the Notebooks from Github Data Ingestion folder and Util folder into Databricks Workspace.

       2. "Run All" On the notebooks, Since its streaming, Once more data added to the input data automatically it picks ups and Process the new data.

-      3. To verify Output, Output folder can be found dbfs eg: "dbfs:/FileStore/tables/asos_delta_std/movies/"
+      3. To verify Output, Output folder can be found dbfs.
+          eg: "dbfs:/FileStore/tables/asos_delta_std/movies/"

-      4. Checkpoint folder will be available on dbfs eg: "dbfs:/FileStore/tables/asos_delta_std/movies_checkpoint"
+      4. Checkpoint folder will be available on dbfs.
+         eg: "dbfs:/FileStore/tables/asos_delta_std/movies_checkpoint"
 <hr>

 ##Contact